 One of the most common extra charges is for insurance, often referred to by rental companies as Collision Damage or Loss Damage Waiver (CDW or LDW).
 For an extra $10 - $30 a day, you can avoid liability for any damage to the vehicle, provided you're not found guilty of gross negligence.
 Insurance is optional in most U.S. states, although in a few states (and some foreign countries) it is compulsory and built into the basic car rental cost.

 Before you purchase the extra insurance, check to see if your regular car insurance covers you in a rental car.
 Most policies do, at least for domestic rentals.
 Many credit cards also provide insurance if you pay for your rental with that card.
 Keep in mind that limitations may apply to both types of coverage, and that an accident in a rental car may affect the rates on your existing car insurance policy.
 If you're not comfortable with the risk, purchasing the extra insurance may be worth it.

 Other optional insurance coverages include Personal Accident Insurance (PAI), Personal Effects Coverage (PEC) and Additional Liability Insurance (ALI), which you can purchase from the rental company.
 Again, your best bet is to check your existing policy to see whether you're comfortable with the coverage you already have.

 You will often pay a high premium for returning a car with an empty tank, so you'll probably want to fill up before you return your vehicle.
 However, most car rental companies now offer the option of purchasing a full tank of gas when you first take the car, enabling you to return the car with as much or as little fuel as you wish.

 Note that there is no refund for unused fuel, so you'll likely be paying a little extra for the convenience of skipping the trip to the gas station.
-Also, you may be able to find a better per-gallon price by shopping around on your own.
+Also, you might be able to find a better per-gallon price by shopping around on your own.